XIVIXMMI/task-management-api/README.md

 - [ ] Memory usage optimization

 ---

+*This task management platform combines the simplicity of personal task tracking with the power of enterprise collaboration tools, providing a scalable solution for teams of any size.*

 For detailed API documentation, visit the Swagger UI at http://localhost:8080/swagger-ui.html after starting the application.